Great Basin National Park

 But if you find yourself in need of a snack or a sack of groceries, never fear!
 There are resources available in the nearby Nevada communities -- and even a few museums and sightseeing to-dos, as well.

-RV Resorts & Campsites in Great Basin National Park
+RV Resorts & Campsites near Great Basin National Park

 Great Basin National Park offers visitors five developed frontcountry campgrounds to choose from, all of which are accessible to RVs -- but don’t have hookups.
 Camping within the park costs $15 per night, or $7.50 for Senior or Access pass holders.
 There is also a dump station available for a $5 fee.
 Click here for a full list of camping regulations at Great Basin National Park.